Will No-fault Divorce Affect Financial Settlements?

 No-fault divorce key changes

-The main changes introduced as part of the new no-fault divorce law are:
+5 key changes introduced as part of the new no-fault divorce law

 - Removal of blame – since there is no longer any need to specify a reason why the divorce has failed, this essentially removes the possibility of either spouse being officially blamed for the irretrievable breakdown of the marriage.